shinzonetwork/shinzo-outpost/README.md

-# Shinzo Outpost – Payment Gateway
+c# Shinzo Outpost – Payment Gateway

 The Outpost contract is a payment gateway for the Shinzo Network.
 It enables smart contracts and users to make logic-driven payments tied to digital identities and access control policies.
 Outposts are deployed on the networks they serve, powering Shinzo’s decentralized indexing economy through trustless, verifiable payments.